Target Hospitality: "Man camps" and controversy

-Community Involvement/Recognition
+Community involvement and recognition

 API Achievement Award

 In 2012, Target Lodging received an API Achievement Award.
 The Williston Basin Chapter of API (American Petroleum Institute) honored Target Lodging with an award for community service, recognizing the company for its "keen sense of corporate citizenship towards the communities and environments in which it operates."

 Inc. 5000

-In 2012 Target Lodging was named one of America's fastest-growing private companies by Inc. Magazine.
+In 2012 Target Lodging was named one of America's fastest-growing private companies by Inc. magazine.
 Target Lodging was number #305 on the list of 5,000, with three-year growth of 1,225 percent.
 Its revenue increased from $3.5 million in 2008 to $45.8 million in 2011.
-Inc. Magazine also ranked Target Lodging number #19 on the list of top 100 business products and services companies.
+Inc. also ranked Target Lodging number #19 on the list of top 100 business products and services companies.